-Your Sweetwater hot tub is equipped with a cartridge filter located beneath the strainer grid.
-Filtering is accomplished by causing water to flow through the polyester mesh of the filter.
-As water flows through the filter, suspended particles become trapped on its surface.
-It is necessary to remove the filter cartridge and clean its surface, generally once a week, depending on usage and water quality.
+Your Sweetwater hot tub is equipped with a cartridge filter located in the skimmer/filter well.
+Filtering is accomplished when the 2-speed pump 1, on either high or low speed, causes water to flow through the polyester mesh of the filter.
+As this happens, suspended particles become trapped on the filter's surface.

+To ensure optimum performance, it is necessary to remove and clean the filter cartridge, usually once a week, depending on usage and water quality.
+To accomplish this, follow these steps: